fluentiot/fluentiot/README.md

     .time.is('18:00')
 ```

-Specifying the triggers that will run the following actions.
-In this case the time is 6:00pm.
-Is it possible to use multiple triggers that are treated as an "or".
+Triggers that will make the scenario start executing.
+In this example if the time is 18:00 the following `.constraint()` will be checked.

+Multiple triggers act as an "or" and can be useful if a room has multiple PIR sensors.

 ### Constraints and Actions